Social History Museum

 The Music Cabinet contains several interesting items, most unusually a series of local, handmade instruments.
 These belonged to the Deigns of Laycock, a travelling band of musicians who went from chapel to chapel on Sundays to play their own music.

-This room also contains coins and tokens both local and Roman.
-A large collection of ceramic and glass (can you spot a ‘frog’ hiding in the bottom of a mug?).
-As well as a brief look at the history of the Mills, we also have displays that reference the history of transport and other local industries.
-There is also civic regalia.
+This room also contains coins and tokens, both local and Roman.
+A large collection of ceramic and glass (can you spot a ‘frog’ hiding in the bottom of a mug?) as well as a brief look at the history of our local mills.
+We also have displays that reference the history of transport and other local industries, and a collection of civic regalia.